In SQL Server, you can combine multiple columns into one using the CONCAT() function or the + operator. Here are two ways to do it:

 FROM YourTable;

-Or using COALESCE()
+Or using COALESCE():

 SELECT COALESCE(Column1, '') + COALESCE(Column2, '') + COALESCE(Column3, '') AS CombinedColumn